From gas plant to Gastwerk.

 About 130 years ago, the old gas plant brought light to the streets and houses of Hamburg’s western districts for the first time.
 In the impressive and carefully restored industrial building, built with brick and steel, modern design and historical architecture form a fascinating harmonic interpretation - the Gastwerk, Hamburg's first design hotel.
 The brick hall of the building, flooded with light, reflects with its 600 square metres the unique, loft-like character of the

 hotel, which ranks among the city’s very best hotels since its opening in 2000.
-Today, we are proud to offer 141 rooms in various loft categories, an events area with versatile configuration options, our restaurant Mangold, the Mangold Bar, the Gastwerk SPA, 60 free parking spaces in front of the hotel and 12 parking spaces underground.
+Today, we are proud to offer 141 rooms in various loft categories, an events area with versatile configuration options, our restaurant Mangold, the Mangold Bar, the Gastwerk SPA and 60 parking spaces in front of the hotel.

 Each stone breathes history